tech-writing/linksmith/README.md

 [![Coverage status][badge-coverage]][project-codecov]

-## Why
+## What's Inside

+- A few convenience wrappers around [`sphinx.ext.intersphinx`] and [sphobjinv].
-- Grown out of passion for [Sphinx], [Hyperlinks], and [DWIM], and a sweet conversation at pueblo's sketch about [adding an inventory decoder for Sphinx].
+- Ideas to support [DWIM]-like tooling for [Sphinx] and [Hyperlinks], coming from a sweet conversation at pueblo's sketch about [adding an inventory decoder for Sphinx], summarized into a [feature wish list][rfc].
-- To learn [sphobjinv], and explore a few convenience heuristics around it.
-- To host code for community operations, alongside software tests and packaging, in order to provide better maintainability and code re-use.
+- Code for community operations, alongside software tests and packaging, in order to provide better maintainability and re-use.

-- Along the lines of shuffling code around, provide a few tangible features [collected the other day][rfc].
+> [!WARNING]
+> Here be dragons.
+Please note the program is pre-alpha, and a work in
+> progress, so everything may change while we go.

 ## Setup